adshares/adshares-docs/protocol/definitions/def_context.rst

 Context Platform
 ^^^^^^^^^^^^^^^^
-An IT platform whose role is to collect & manage data about :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`, and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about the properties of a specific :ref:`User <protocol-definitions-user>`, :ref:`Site <protocol-definitions-site>` or :ref:`Device <protocol-definitions-device>`.
+An IT platform whose role is to collect and manage data about :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`, and respond with packages of :ref:`Context Data <protocol-definitions-contextdata>` to queries about the properties of a specific :ref:`User <protocol-definitions-user>`, :ref:`Site <protocol-definitions-site>` or :ref:`Device <protocol-definitions-device>`.